top of page

 Vancouver, British Columbia

-The mandarin orange trade slowed again at the onset of World War II.
-However, in 1941, after the Japanese attacked Pearl Harbor, political sentiment caused the trade to cease altogether.
-Tangerines from Florida and Texas were imported as replacements but weren't quite the same.
+The mandarin orange trade slowed at the onset of World War II.
+In 1941, after the Japanese attack on Pearl Harbor, political sentiment caused the trade to cease altogether.
+Tangerines from Florida and Texas were imported as replacements, but weren't quite as popular.
 When the war ended, Western Canada was the only area outside the Orient that resumed importing Japanese oranges.

 "Christmas in a Western Canadian home without Japanese oranges is about as unthinkable as Christmas without Santa Claus" - Leslie McDonald, Importer